Our Training Model

 Residents who declare a cardiac emphasis will rotate in the cardiac catheterization and echocardiography laboratories during the third year.
 The cardiac catheterization lab rotation is designed to provide experience in diagnostic coronary angiography and gain familiarity with catheter based approaches to coronary disease, congenital lesions, heart biopsies, invasive hemodynamics, and arrhythmias.
 The echocardiography rotation exposes the resident to acute and chronic cardiovascular problems both through direct patient imaging and through many formal and informal didactic teaching sessions.
 Residents build a foundational experience in both transthoracic and transesophageal imaging techniques and interpretation essential to the practice of cardiac surgery.

 Residents are encouraged to participate in research and publish an article in a reputable journal every year.
 Opportunities are available in outcomes research, animal models of cardiac disease, innovative new devices, FDA drug investigations, or new techniques in the surgical treatment of thoracic and cardiac disease.
-Additionally, interested residents may take out an optional additional year to dedicate to research during his or her training.
+Additionally, our program is flexible such that interested residents may take an optional additional year to dedicate to research during his or her training.